Voice Assistants for Health Self-Management: Designing for and with Older Adults: Stage 5: In-Home Validation Study

 \subsection{Study Plan and Procedure}

 At the beginning of the study, each participant received a brief description explaining that they would be interacting with a VA designed to assist with their health self-management.
 Participation was voluntary, with consent obtained via signed forms.
 Participants then completed a medical information form, detailing their medical conditions, medications, and the specialists they usually see.
-The experimenter informed them that this data (anonymous) would be used to simulate the after-visit summary for interaction with the VA.
+The experimenter informed them that this data (anonymous) would be used to simulate the AVS for interaction with the VA.
 While the experimenter set up the task, participants filled out a demographics survey.
 The experimenter then explained the interaction and demonstrated a few exchanges with the VA.
-Participants could ask questions they had before they began interacting with the VA independently.
-After the interaction, participants were asked to fill out a usability survey.
+Participants could ask questions they had before they began interacting with the VA independently. \sally{The system guided the user through the process of AVS debrief (Phase 2), user profile creation (Phase 3), and reminder creation (Phase 3) (see \href{https://youtu.be/i2-Ewn7_Rjw}{\underline{interaction video}}).
+Participants were able to freely engage with the system for as long as they wished, \ie they were able to ask as many questions to the VA as they wished.} After the interaction, participants were asked to fill out a usability survey.
 Finally, the study ended with a brief interview to gather feedback.
 The entire study took approximately 60 minutes.